hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 #### Create a file in this repository

-![Text editor to load file](assets/text-editor-load-file.png) Drag the repository/folder you created into the text editor, in this case, I use *visual studio code*.
+![Text editor to load file](assets/text-editor-load-file.png) Find the repository/folder you just created, you can click `open this repository in finder` to know its file path.
+After you find the folder, drag the repository/folder into the text editor, in this case, I use *visual studio code*.

 ![Text editor to rite a file](assets/text-editor-write-new-file.png) Under the example repository, create your first file `hello github.md`, write an H1 line `Let's try out github`, and save it.